CrestfallenLARP/cfldangerden/content/en/factions/goblin/roles/goblin_shaman.md

   - Entangle/Remove Entangle Foot
 primary_attack:
   - 2 Damage
-  - +1 Damage if fighting a target with another ally
+  - Add 1 Damage if fighting a target with another ally
 Killing_Blow: No these warrior focus on stealing
 Offensive_Abilities:
   - Stagger Daze (2ST)